-TASK CHECK NOTES 1 Review incoming invoices from vendors and ensure that there are no duplicate charges, returns, or unapplied payments for checks recently issued. [ ] 2 Review invoice coding as a direct, indirect or unallowable expense in accordance with the chart of accounts, FAR part 31 and any applicable agency supplemental regs. [ ] 3 Enter invoices into QuickBooks to pay. [ ] 4 Collect 1099 information for all new non-corporate vendors. [ ] 5 Issue payments for manual or electronic signature (after ensuring that adequate cash is on hand). [] 6 Reconcile the QuickBooks general ledger to the bank statement on a monthly basis. [ ] • NOTE: A strong systemic check and balance is provided by having someone other than the person who manages the checkbook on a daily basis reconcile cash.
-7 Resolve "stale" outstanding checks that don't clear the bank within 6 months. [ ] 8 Continuously monitor cash balance as necessary and follow up on collection status of all customers hilled.
-Release payments to vendors accordingly [ ]
+TASK CHECK NOTES 1 Review incoming invoices from vendors and ensure that there are no duplicate charges, returns, or unapplied payments for checks recently issued. [ ] 2 Review invoice coding as a direct, indirect or unallowable expense in accordance with the chart of accounts, FAR part 31 and any applicable agency supplemental regs. [ ] 3 Enter invoices into QuickBooks to pay. [ ] 4 Collect 1099 information for all new non-corporate vendors. [ ] 5 Issue payments for manual or electronic signature (after ensuring that adequate cash is on hand). [ ] 6 Reconcile the QuickBooks general ledger to the bank statement on a monthly basis. [ ] 1 NOTE: A strong systemic check and balance is provided by having someone other than the person who manages the checkbook on a daily basis reconcile cash.
+7 Resolve "stale" outstanding checks that don't clear the bank within 6 months. [ ] 8 Continuously monitor cash balance as necessary and follow up on collection [ ]